-The district court has general jurisdiction of domestic relations cases.
+The district court has general jurisdiction over domestic relations cases.
 Iowa is divided into eight judicial districts.

 District courts are the trial courts of Kansas, with general original jurisdiction over domestic relations cases.
 Kansas is divided into judicial districts, but there is a district court in each county.

 Family matters are typically handled in district court.
-However, East Baton Rouge Parish does have a family court that is separate from their district court.
+However, East Baton Rouge Parish does have a family court that is separate from its district court.

 Maine District Court has a Family Division with jurisdiction over family cases.
-The District Court has 33 judges who hold court in 13 districts at 31 locations throughout Maine.
+The District Court has 38 judges who hold court in eight regions throughout Maine.

 Maryland's circuit courts have developed special case management procedures for family law cases.
 There are family divisions in each of its five largest jurisdictions, and family services programs in the remaining 19 counties.